nagytech/une-telstra-challenge/README.md

 ## Notes

 - All design is simply work in progress and up for discussion, at this point, just trying to get a demo out there.
-- CORS is enabled for * for the purposes of debugging and developing.
+- CORS is enabled for * for the purposes of debugging and developing (ot at least it was at some point...).
 Eventually, we should turn that off.

 * Requires Xamarin Studio, free trial for students: https://www.dreamspark.com/Product/Product.aspx?productid=100